Agenda

 11:30 AM – 12:15 PM

-This presentation session will explore prioritizing a problem-solving ecosystem to navigate constraints as opportunities and advocate for design excellence.
-Through the lens of AIA’s framework for design excellence, BNIM Architects Joyce Raybuck, John Collier, and Josh Harrold will present three project case studies demonstrating high-performance facade design that successfully addresses challenges of climate, site, program, and community context.
+This presentation session explores how architects can turn constraints into opportunities and advocate for design excellence by prioritizing problem solving.
+Through the lens of AIA’s framework for design excellence, BNIM Architects’ Joyce Raybuck, John Collier, and Josh Harrold will present three project case studies demonstrating high-performance facade design that successfully addresses challenges of climate, site, program, and community context.
 Presenters will share lessons learned and key strategies in implementing technical solutions for environmental and programmatic challenges; advocating for facade design excellence in client collaboration; and designing facades in dialogue with community context and urban conditions.

 Moderated by: Joyce Raybuck